hi-swapx/docs/sdk/v3/guides/liquidity/02-minting-position.md

 }
 ```

-We can get the Contract address for the NonfungiblePositionManager from [Github](https://github.com/SwapX/v3-periphery/blob/main/deploys.md).
-For Ethereum mainnet or a local fork of mainnet, we see that the contract address is `0xC36442b4a4522E871399CD717aBDD847Ab11FE88`.
-In our example, this is defined in the [`constants.ts`](https://github.com/SwapX/examples/blob/main/v3-sdk/minting-position/src/libs/constants.ts) file.

 ## Creating an instance of a `Pool`

 Having approved the transfer of our tokens, we now need to get data about the pool for which we will provide liquidity, in order to instantiate a Pool class.